 High Protein Filo Lasagna With Seitan and Roasted Veggies

-- 2 tbsp extra virgin olive oil or an olive oil spray to coat the filo sheets
+- 2 tablespoon extra virgin olive oil (or olive oil spray to coat the filo sheets)

 - 8 oz seitan

-- 2 tsp Italian seasoning, use a mix of "warm" herbs like rosemary and sage and thyme instead
+- 2 teaspoon Italian seasoning (can use a mix of "warm" herbs like rosemary and sage and thyme instead)

 - Salt to taste

-- 2 large red bell peppers, cut into thin strips, then halved
+- 2 large bell peppers, (cut into thin strips, then halved)

 - Ground black pepper and salt to taste